-Under the supervision of the Committee, the Company has developed compensation policies and programs designed to provide competitive levels of compensation that integrate pay with the Company's annual and long-term performance goals.
+Under the supervision of the CGC Committee, the Company has developed compensation policies and programs designed to provide competitive levels of compensation that integrate pay with the Company's annual and long-term performance goals.
 The Company is committed to creating an incentive for its employees to contribute to the overall results of the Company thereby encouraging a team approach toward accomplishment of corporate objectives and creating value for stockholders.

-The executive officers' compensation for fiscal 1996 reflected the Company's increasing emphasis on tying pay to both short-term and long-term incentives.
+The executive officers' compensation for fiscal 1997 reflected the Company's increasing emphasis on tying pay to both short-term and longterm incentives.
 The short-term incentive is an annual cash bonus based on a percentage of the executive officer's salary.
 The long-term incentives are performance-accelerated stock options.
-Incentive pay awarded to the CEO and the other officers named in the Summary Compensation Table in fiscal 1996 (or the "Named Executive Officers") was controlled by Company performance goals which are established annually.
-While the Committee's approach to base compensation is to offer competitive (although slightly lower- than-average) salaries to the CEO and the other Named Executive Officers in comparison with market practices, base salaries have become a relatively smaller element in the total executive officer compensation package as the Company's pay-for-performance component plays a more significant role.
-The fiscal 1996 average base salaries for the named executive officers (not including the CEO) increased 9.6%.
-The increase in base salaries in fiscal 1996 was determined based upon recommendations made by the human resources department to the Committee, a review of peer group comparison data (using the peer group compensation survey published by Management Compensation Services)(1) and the subjective analysis of the Committee after evaluating the recommendations, peer group data, the Company's overall performance and the respective individual performance criteria of the named executive officers.
+Incentive pay awarded to the CEO and the other Named Executive Officers was controlled by Company performance goals which are established annually.
+While the CGC Committee's approach to base compensation is to offer competitive (although slightly lower-than-average) salaries to the CEO and the other Named Executive Officers in comparison with market practices, base salaries have become a relatively smaller element in the total executive officer compensation package as compared with the Company's pay-for-performance component.
+The fiscal 1997 average base salaries for the Named Executive Officers (not including the CEO) increased 8.3%.
+The increase in base salaries in fiscal 1997 was determined based upon recommendations made by the human resources department to the CGC Committee, a review of peer group comparison data (using the peer group compensation survey published by Management Compensation Services) (1) and the subjective analysis of the CGC Committee after evaluating the recommendations, peer group data, the Company's overall performance and the respective individual performance criteria of the Named Executive Officers.
+(1) The peer group compensation survey is published annually by Management Compensation Services.
+The 1996 survey included the following mass-merchandising companies: Ames Department Stores, Bradlees, Caldor, Consolidated Stores, Dayton Hudson, Filene's Basement, Garden Ridge, Hills Department Stores, K-Mart Stores, Mac Frugal's Bargains/Closeouts, Meijer, Montgomery Ward, Pamida, Quality Stores, Ross Stores, Sears Roebuck, Service Merchandise, ShopKo Stores, TJX Companies, Venture Stores, and Wal-Mart Stores.
+For the past seven years the Company has used this well-known peer-group annual salary survey when reviewing and establishing the Company's executive compensation policies.
+Because the Company uses this survey for executive compensation comparison and because the Company ties executive compensation directly to Company performance, the same peer group survey, with the exception of those companies that are not publicly traded (and for which stock comparison data are therefore unavailable), is used for Company performance comparison purposes.